micahwoods/atcweb3/content/post/species-ease-speed/index.md

 ---
 date: "2017-07-16T00:00:00Z"
+lastmod: 2021-04-11
+title: "Sward stimpmeter speed for seven species"
+authors: [admin]
 subtitle: "From annual bluegrass (A) to zoysiagrass (Z), this is what I expect"
 tags:
 - Green speed
 - Mowing
 - Fertilizer
-title: "Sward stimpmeter speed for seven species"
-author: Micah Woods
+- stimpmeter

 image:
   preview_only: yes
 ---